 In June 2004 the Douglas Shire Council implemented a 12-month moratorium on approval for development in the Daintree while it prepared a Douglas Shire Draft Planning Scheme for the area.
 Fortunately, the Queensland State Government (again immediately prior to the 2005 State Election) also committed $5 million and following the adoption of the Scheme in 2006 committed another $5 million.

 The Douglas Shire Council Planning Scheme protects 350 properties north of the Alexander Range, which have been acquired with Queensland Government funds.
 The Scheme also created “Rainforest Residential and Rainforest Tourism Precincts” where development is allowed and will be concentrated.
 Properties with building permits obtained before the adoption of the Scheme also retained these rights.
 Therefore development can still proceed north of the Alexandra Range including at Cow Bay, Diwan, and Cape Tribulation.
 Land south of the Alexander Range remains unprotected by the Scheme and development proceeds unchecked.

-Rainforest Rescue works to buy back and protect those properties containing intact high-conservation value rainforest which still maintain their development rights.
+Rainforest Rescue works to purchase and protect those properties containing intact high-conservation value rainforest which still maintain their development rights.
 Our vision is to purchase all remaining rainforest properties by the year 2040.

 Both the State and Federal Governments have indicated that they have no intention of funding further buy back schemes in the Daintree.